paulrobertlloyd/paulrobertlloyd-v3/source/articles/_pages/dissertation-05.markdown

 Whilst BBC1's image was designed to endure and remain graphically appealing, BBC2's identity would be developed over time.
 Consistency was also brought to each channel, with all promotional material carrying the channel logos in fixed positions on screen, and all other information such as programme start times, menus, apologies etc. set in the Futura typeface.

-{% figure figure--image-trio "Figure 11: The BBC's branding was consistent across both channels and also its children's programming" %}
+{% figure c-figure--image-trio "Figure 11: The BBC's branding was consistent across both channels and also its children's programming" %}
 {% picture thumbnail /articles/dissertation/figure-11a.png alt="Still from BBC One ident, 1991" %}
 {% picture thumbnail /articles/dissertation/figure-11b.png alt="Still from BBC Two 'Paint' ident, 1991" %}
 {% picture thumbnail /articles/dissertation/figure-11c.png alt="Still from Childrens BBC ident, 1991" %}
 {% endfigure %}

-{% figure figure--image-quartet "Figure 12: BBC2 had a variety of idents that were added to over the following years" %}
+{% figure c-figure--image-quartet "Figure 12: BBC2 had a variety of idents that were added to over the following years" %}
 {% picture thumbnail /articles/dissertation/figure-12a.png alt="Still from BBC Two 'Blade' ident, 1991" %}
 {% picture thumbnail /articles/dissertation/figure-12b.png alt="Still from BBC Two 'Dog' ident, 1993" %}
 {% picture thumbnail /articles/dissertation/figure-12c.png alt="Still from BBC Two 'Car' ident, 1993" %}